whitedevil-iith/NWS_ORAN_SETUP/README.md

 # NWS_ORAN_SETUP
-This repository will help you setup 1cu, 1du, and 1 ue with open5gs and ric.
+This repository will help you setup 1-cu, 1-du, and 1-ue with open5gs and ric.

-# srsRAN with RIC, grafana and Prometheus $Setup Guide
+# srsRAN, srsUE with RIC Setup Guide

 ## Prerequisites
 Ensure your system is up to date before proceeding with the installation.